Grand Theft Vs. Petty Theft

-Robert Ernenwein is a former Los Angeles County Deputy District Attorney, The Law Offices of Robert Ernenwein, PC. knows the criminal process inside out, giving them a distinct edge when representing you in court.
-Robert Ernenwein is well respected and well known by Los Angeles prosecutors and judges.
+Robert Ernenwein is a former Los Angeles County deputy district attorney, and he knows the criminal process inside and out, which gives him a distinct edge when representing you in court.
+He is well-respected and well-known by Los Angeles prosecutors and judges.

-In 2009, Los Angeles Magazine selected Robert Ernenwein for inclusion in Super Lawyers, a distinguished honor and a mark of excellence.
-Robert Ernenwein is Certified by the California State Bar as a Specialist in Criminal Law and has been a legal commentator for FOX News.
+Mr. Ernenwein has been selected for inclusion in California Super Lawyers for several years, is certified by the California State Bar of Legal Specialization as a Criminal Law Specialist and has been a legal commentator for FOX News.

-Since 1987, he has represented clients in over ten thousand (10,000!) criminal cases in Los Angeles Courts (including LAX, Inglewood, Torrance, Long Beach and Compton).
-He has over 30 years of experience and 100% of his practice is devoted to criminal law.
+Since 1987, he has represented clients in over 10,000 criminal cases in Los Angeles courts (including in LAX, Inglewood, Torrance, Long Beach and Compton).
+He has over 30 years of experience, and 100% of his practice is devoted to criminal law.

-If you’ve been charged with misdemeanor or felony petty theft, you need to call us immediately!
+If you’ve been charged with a misdemeanor or felony for petty theft, you need to call us immediately.
 It can’t wait.

 Is there a consultation fee?